Azure/terraform-provider-alz/docs/data-sources/archetype.md

 - `base_archetype` (String) The base archetype name to use.
 This has been generated from the provider lib directories.
 - `defaults` (Attributes) Archetype default values (see [below for nested schema](#nestedatt--defaults))
-- `name` (String) The management group name, forming part of the resource id.
+- `id` (String) The management group name, forming part of the resource id.
 - `parent_id` (String) The parent management group name.

 ### Optional